The Exodus of Christians

 Due to the fragmentation of the Christian population, spread throughout the country in house churches, and displaced across the world, the use of media material, such as films that tell Christian stories, has a crucial role in strengthening the people and disseminating information.
 The impact of Christian film production will extend to the far corners of the Afghan diaspora, and to those who cannot reach with church, helping strengthen and grow faith.

-With the vital importance of fellowship and discipleship, Shai Fund is establishing Ministry Centers in the surrounding region.
+With the vital importance of fellowship and discipleship, Shai Fund is establishing ministry centers in the surrounding region.
 These centers serve as safe havens where Afghan believers can gather, grow in their faith, and receive pastoral care.
 Equipped with trained ministry leaders, these centers offer a lifeline of support to isolated believers, preventing loneliness and fostering spiritual resilience in the face of persecution.

 The most vulnerable members of Afghanistan's underground church—families and individuals at imminent risk—are the focus of Shai Fund's practical assistance efforts.
 By identifying and tracking those in danger, Shai Fund provides vital support, including safe relocation to countries like Brazil through church-sponsored resettlement programs.
 Through partnerships with faith-based integration agencies and the Brazilian government, persecuted families receive housing, food, healthcare, and assistance with integration, offering a pathway to safety and stability.